 For the past twenty-five years I’ve lived closer to the mountains, in an old farmhouse in Keswick, Virginia, just outside Charlottesville, with my husband and three to four dogs.
 My two grown stepsons (and new granddaughter!) live nearby.
 Daughter Annabel is thriving in New York, working for an up-and-coming marketing firm.
 Empty nesting, in my opinion, must be approached with attitude and is not to be underestimated.
 So far, it’s been introvert heaven.

 The farmhouse where we live was built around 1825 and I use it as a setting in both of my historical novels.

-I write in the old bunkhouse, (below) which is freezing in winter and hot in summer.
-There is no plumbing, and mice live in my knitting yarn.
+The old one-room bunkhouse on our property is my writing spot.
+It’s freezing in winter and sweltering in summer.
+There’s no plumbing, and the mice enjoy my stash of knitting yarn.

-In 1981 I received a BA in Fine Art from Mary Baldwin College (now Mary Baldwin University).
-I moved to New York and attended graduate school at the Fashion Institute of Technology then I worked for Ralph Lauren, as a member of the women’s design team.
+In 1981 I received a BA in Fine Art from Mary Baldwin College (now Mary Baldwin University and coeducational).
+After a summer on Nantucket, I was off like a bat out of hell to New York and a graduate program at the Fashion Institute of Technology.

 For links to my work, see my Published work and notices page.
 To view my Author’s Guild profile, click here.